Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-Similar to the occupation probabilities, the relaxation values get organized in several clusters associated each to a value of the crowding parameter.
-Begining in $C=1$, from left to right the crowding parameter increases and so does the mean energy of the states.
-The relaxation value of the Mott state ($C=1$) in all panels is close to the values coming from the energy eigenstates, i.e., the ETH is satisfied for this state.
-This initial state was the one extensively studied experimentally in Ref. \cite{Lukin(2019)}.
-As we move to states with higher energies, the ETH is not perfectly satisfied for some states, but the relaxation values in each cluster are located around the trend given by the ensemble averages for eigenstates.
-The microcanonical average, Eq. (\ref{eq:microav}), and deviations of ten percent around it are shown in the figure by solid and dashed lines, respectively.
+Similar to the occupation probabilities, the relaxation values of the observables form distinct clusters, each corresponding to a specific value of the crowding parameter.
+Starting with $C=1$ on the left, the crowding parameter of the associated Fock states increases from left to right.
+In all panels, the relaxation value of the Mott state ($C=1$) falls within the band of values coming from the energy eigenstates, indicating that the ETH holds for this state.
+This initial state was the subject of extensive experimental investigation in Ref.~\cite{Lukin(2019)}.

-The dispersion of the relaxation values in each cluster increases as energy does, but states with high PR present a lower dispersion and concentrate in the inner part of the cluster, whereas states with low PR sit in a much ampler region of the respective cluster, thus having a larger dispersion in their equilibration values.
-These properties can be more clearly seen in Fig.~\ref{fig:s1n1_fock}, where a closer view to the first clusters is presented.
-The cluster structure is clearly seen for the system sizes considered, $N=M=7,8,9,$ and now including $N=M=10$.
-Unexpectedly, the Mott state show a slight downward deviation respect to the eigenstates averages as the system size is increased.
-For other clusters in the energy range shown, a similar downward deviation is observed respect to the eigenstates averages.